hidr/hystreet-marketing-live/_posts/2018-02-02-welcome-to-my-blog.md

 The article was interesting because not only was it published locally, but it was republished again in the national industry press- the big news was “some estate agents will close” I have some news for you, this happens every week and has done so even during the most booming market, put simply the weak will perish, unprofitable agencies close in the same way unprofitable shops close and unprofitable bars do to.
 It isn’t new, it isn’t rocket science and it isn’t an issue for the majority.
 That said the dangers of competition and not evolving to deal will an increased threat to agents must not be ignored.

-Each week I want to cover an area of estate agency and discuss the available technology offerings I have come across and try and give you my blunt take on what they offer.
+In each blog I want to cover an area of estate agency and discuss the available technology offerings I have come across and try and give you my blunt take on what they offer.
 If any of you want me to look at a specific area or have any questions, feel free to reach out.